chr15m/pellet/README.md

-Tiny PHP service for web apps.
+Tiny PHP service for single-page web apps.

 This is an API that provides:

  * Simple Text-file based authentication.
  * Storage of authenticated client state in simple text files.
  * Simple proxying of ajax GET requests.

+This is only intended for small self-hosted single-page web apps with a handful of users.
+Cross-domain requests are permitted by default in the code. **It's probably full of security holes**.
+Don't use this for production websites with lots of users and don't store important data with this.

 ### Endpoints ###